janw/janw.xyz/content/post/2016-12-30-installing-a-matrix-org-synapse-server-on-uberspace.md

 ### Reverse-proxying the client front end

 Next up is the proxy.
-If you don&#8217;t already host a site on your domain name, create a folder in `/var/www/virtual/$USER/` that matches your domain name:
+If you don't already host a site on your domain name, create a folder in `/var/www/virtual/$USER/` that matches your domain name:

     mkdir /var/www/virtual/$USER/$SERVER_NAME/
     cd /var/www/virtual/$USER/$SERVER_NAME/